Chapter 13:

 "And my brother agreed?"

-She answered with a scowl and crudely tossed a pocket-sized paper scroll she pulled out from her hip-pouch.
-In the same manner she was laying down a gauntlet.
+She answered with a scowl and crudely tossed a pocket-sized paper scroll she pulled out from her hip-pouch, as if she was laying down a gauntlet.

-Genie sighed and made the scroll disappear with magic.
+Genie groaned after reading his brother's message, and made the scroll disappear with magic.
 "I guess that's that.
-You have a full party for the trial Court Visor Jan."
+You have a full party for the trial, Court Visor Jan."

-"Genie…" Jan was about to say his counterpoint but the smug look in Genie's eye made him pause.
-Instead, he nodded with understanding and answered, "So be it.
+"Genie…" Jan was about to say his counterpoint but, instead, he nodded with understanding and answered, "So be it.
 Everyone has ten ticks to be prepared."

 "Ticks?"
 Kairo looked puzzled by the term.